 Bachelor of Arts in Advertising and Public Relations (interdisciplinary) - Prepares students for professional and academic opportunities in strategic communication.
 Core courses provide foundations in advertising and marketing, public relations, journalism, culture and society, visual aesthetics, writing, design, production, and strategic problem-solving.
 Students learn to produce creative solutions to real-world problems working both individually and collaboratively.

-Bachelor of Arts in Communication- An umbrella program that allows students the most breadth of all the communication programs.
+Bachelor of Arts in Communication and Media Studies - An umbrella program that allows students the most breadth of all the communication programs.
 After completing core courses, students choose from a wide range of electives to complete their program of study.
-Communication majors have entered careers in sales and marketing, advertising, public relations, and broadcast journalism, or pursued graduate programs in law, business, media arts, or other fields.
+Majors in this area have entered careers in writing for new and legacy media, non-profit organizations, television and video production, sales and marketing, advertising, public relations, and broadcast journalism or pursued graduate programs in law, business, media arts, or other fields.

 Bachelor of Arts in Journalism - Provides students with a wide array of news writing, reporting, editing and multimedia skills and an understanding of journalism history, ethics and legal principles.

 Minor in Advertising - Students interested in advertising, marketing, and graphic design will find a solid career foundation in the advertising minor while selecting a major of their choice.

 Minor in Cinema Studies - The cinema studies minor offers students the opportunity to explore film from a variety of perspectives, including history, theory and film analysis.